kamax-matrix/mxisd/docs/getting-started.md

     - vector.im
     - example.org
 ```
-It is recommended to remove `matrix.org` and `vector.im` so only your own Identity server is allowed by synapse.
+It is recommended to remove `matrix.org` and `vector.im` so only your own Identity server is authoritative for your HS.

 ## Validate
 Log in using your Matrix client and set `https://example.org` as your Identity server URL, replacing `example.org` by